ferdousulhaque/Lucky-Draw/README.md

 # Lucky Draw

-This class takes an example array (format is given in example file, will also be explained below) and generates Item and Item count for winners.
+This class takes an example array (format is given in example file, will also explain below) and generates Item and Item count for winners.

 > Please don't use this to generate things/prizes with People's hard earned money.
 It is intended to make things fun with bonus gifts only.